• Skip to primary navigation

 italian christmas butter cookies with various toppings.

-• Cut the butter into chunks and allow them to soften for at least 1 hour before making the cookie dough.
+• Cut the butter into chunks and allow them to soften before making the cookie dough.
 The butter must be soft but not melted.

 • The dough is thicker than frosting, so cloth piping bags (or silicone ones) hold the pressure better than disposable piping bags.